Start a takeoff

 Copy and paste measurements

-- In measuring mode, select edit and choose “Select Single” to select one measurement or “Multiselect” to select multiple measurements from the toolbar on the right side (or use the appropriate hotkeys)
+- From the toolbar on the right side, select edit and choose “Select Single” to select one measurement or “Multiselect” to select multiple measurements

 - Hover over the desired measurement(s).
-Click once for single select and draw a box around the desired area for multiselect.
+Click once for single select or draw a box around the desired area if using multiselect.

 For occasions where you want to change some of the measurements associated with a takeoff to a new or existing compatible takeoff.